-This oven baked sausage recipe is so easy, it seems too good to be true.
+This oven baked Italian sausage and apples recipe is so easy, it seems too good to be true.
 Barely any slicing or prepping, and hardly any effort.
 Can't be good.
 Oh, but it is!

 All you have to do is coarsely chop 2 apples and 2 onions, and use a vegetable peeler for the parsnips.
 It really is almost no prep work.
 And if this combination isn't the definition of cozy fall flavors, I don't know what is.